Visaging/Mess-Nutrition-Predictor/README.md

 * _The ML pipeline processes the inputs, transforms the text into numerical data using OneHotEncoding, and successfully outputs the predicted Protein, Carbs, Fats, and Calories in the metric cards._

 ## 7. Future Enhancements
-* **Cloud Database Integration:** Migrate mess_nutrition.csv to a cloud database (like PostgreSQL or Firebase) so caterers can log in and update their weekly menus live.
+* **Cloud Database Integration:** Transfer `mess_nutrition.csv` to a cloud-based database (such as PostgreSQL or Firebase) to allow caterers to log in and modify their weekly menus in real-time
-* **API Deployment:** Wrap the Scikit-Learn model in FastAPI to allow mobile apps or campus websites to pull macro predictions remotely.
+* **API Deployment:** Encapsulate the Scikit-Learn model within FastAPI to enable mobile applications or campus websites to fetch macro predictions from a distance
-* **Personalized Fitness Tracking:** Allow users to create profiles, input their body weight, and track their daily AI-predicted macros against personal fitness goals.
+* **Personalized Fitness Tracking:** Enable users to set up profiles, enter their body weight, and monitor their daily AI-predicted macros in relation to individual fitness objectives.

 ## 8. Screenshots
 **1. Dashboard**